sagi-z/CanvasCV/doxygen_in/tut_msgbox.md

 Let's add the real code now.

 @section msgbox_s2 A simple modal MsgBox
-Since a MsgBox usually requires immediate user attention, you have a way to block other GUI while waiting for a user reaction.
+Since a *MsgBox* usually requires immediate user attention, you have a way to block other GUI while waiting for a user reaction.

-Remeber thah the MsgBox is a "one shot user pressed and widget died" kind of widget.
-Here we're recreating the MsgBox each time it dies.
+Remeber that the *MsgBox* is a "one shot user pressed and widget died" kind of widget.
+Here we're recreating the *MsgBox* each time it dies.

-By default a MsgBox will be placed at the center of the screen.
+By default a *MsgBox* will be placed at the center of the screen.

 You can poll it at each loop with canvascv::MsgBox::getUserSelection() or you can use it in a modal way, in which you block everything else and wait on that line of code for the user selection.